MRTV Sports Channel

 MRTV Sports Channel is a Burmese digital Free-to-Air Sports channel.
 It is a joint venture between MRTV and HEY Play Media. launched on 1 August 2023.
-This channel broadcasts bilingual programming bloc, under the MRTV Sports and Htv Sports branding.
+This channel broadcasts bilingual programming bloc, under the MRTV Sports and HEY Play Sports branding.
 This channel began on 15 October 2013 in preparation for the 2013 Southeast Asian Games.
 For the first 10 years, MRTV Sports had no regular programming lineup.
 It aired during live sporting events and other live events.

 Programming

 Program's broadcast on HTV Channel, MRTV Farmers, HTV Sports, MRTV Sports.